 Take for example; one cozy evening, after getting all I wanted from a shopping mall, on my way out I met a young girl who looked stranded and needed help getting home.
 She came to me hoping I could be of assistance to her.
 All I had left with me could only transport me and my luggage back home.
-I felt like going back to the mall to return some of the items I bought to get some money that could enable her get back home but then i remembered seeing a sticker at the entry saying “no refund after payment”.
-I felt so bad afterwards.
-I wish I could have been able to help out.
+I felt like going back to the mall to return some of the items I bought to get some money that could enable her get back home, but then I remembered seeing a sticker at the entry saying “no refund after payment”.
+I felt so bad afterwards and wished I could have been able to help out.

 When you feel like you should have helped someone but found yourself in a position which you couldn’t, you have a willingness to do good deeds.
 You are benevolent.